12tae12/HexGL_w-installer/README.md

 I have added makeself build ability.
-Cut the files in the root of the repo besides for the installer into /hexgl-makeself/hexgl_files Then use makeself.sh with this command:
+Cut the files in the root of the repo besides for the installer into /hexgl-makeself/hexgl_files Then fork makeself and use makeself.sh with this command:
 	'makeself.sh hexgl-makeself hexgl_installer.run' "HexGL Installer" ./installer.sh
 Then it should work.